Danial Haqim

-Muhammad Danial Haqim bin Draman (born 29 August 1998) is a Malaysian professional footballer who plays as a central midfielder for Malaysia Super League club Sabah.
+Muhammad Danial Haqim bin Draman (born 29 August 1998) is a Malaysian professional footballer who plays as a central midfielder for Malaysia Super League club Kelantan The Real Warriors.

+Club career

+Kelantan

 Originally from Pasir Mas, Kelantan, Danial began his career with Kelantan U19 in 2015 at age 17.
 In June 2017, he moved to Kelantan U21 before being promoted to Kelantan first team in March 2018.

-Danial made his first team debut on 14 April 2018 where he played for 90 minutes.
+Danial made his first team debut on 14 April 2018.

+Kelantan The Real Warriors

+On 24 October 2025, Danial scored 1 goal in a 2–1 win over Melaka.

+International career

+Danial was part of 2019 AFF U-22 Youth Championship squad.
+He made 2 appearances during the tournament.